peterhornsby/AppStoreSearch/README.md

 ### Design
 The app wil lbe based of the MVC design pattern.
 There will be a data model for handling search queries and a view controller for handling the UI.
-Note that in Apple's UIKit that the view and controller are somewhat more coupled than the design pattern.
+Note that in Apple's UIKit that the view and controller are somewhat more coupled than the design pattern suggests.

 ### Data Model